 Developer charges are applied to any development which creates new or increased demands upon water supply and sewerage services, including subdivisions, new dwelling or housing projects, commercial, industrial or tourisms facilities.

 Our current developer charges are levied in accordance with NSW Government’s Developer Charge Guidelines for Water Supply, Sewerage and Stormwater 2002.
-The 2016 Developer Charge Guidelines for Water Supply, Sewerage and Stormwater were published in June 2016 and our developer charges are currently being reviewed in with these new guidelines.
+The 2016 Developer Charge Guidelines for Water Supply, Sewerage and Stormwater were published in June 2016 and our developer charges have been reviewed.
+The Draft Development Servicing Plan, detailing the proposed developer charges, is currently on public display until 2 June 2017.

 Developer charges are calculated based upon information provided by a developer in their Development Application, and satisfactory arrangements are required to be made for payment prior to the provision of a Certificate of Compliance for a development.